This article was updated on April 28, 2021.

-A business or affiliates of a business who received a PPP loan may now go back and claim the ERTC to the extent the business was experiencing a partial suspension of operations—or if they met the 50% reduction in gross receipts test—for the eligible calendar quarters in 2020.
+A business or affiliates of a business who received a PPP loan may go back and claim the ERTC to the extent the business was experiencing a partial suspension of operations—or if they met the 50% reduction in gross receipts test—for the eligible calendar quarters in 2020.

 Qualified wages for the ERTC don’t include wages paid from forgiven PPP proceeds.

-The same wages used to calculate the ERTC can’t be used to calculate other credits such as the Work Opportunity Tax Credit, Employer Paid Family and Medical Leave Credit (IRC 45S), or other disaster retention credits.
-Employers have three years from the date the original return was filed, or two years from the date the taxes were paid to file an IRS Form 941-X.
+The same wages used to calculate the ERTC can’t be used to calculate other credits, such as the Work Opportunity Tax Credit, Employer Paid Family and Medical Leave Credit (IRC 45S), or other disaster retention credits.
+Additionally, qualified wages don’t include wages paid from certain grants under the Small Business Association or from the new restaurant revitalization grant.

 We’re Here to Help